 It would be very difficult to get this amount of cocoa flavanols from chocolate without adding a large number of calories.
 See the chart below:

 Yes!
-We are committed to protecting your privacy.
+We are committed to protecting participant privacy.
 Information from completed questionnaires and medical records is identified in our computer files by study number only, and only a few staff members, who have received training in—and understand the importance of—protecting confidential health information, have access to the file that links study numbers with participants’ names.
-Your information will be used only for COSMOS, and no personal information will identify participants in published research findings.
-Your trust is essential to the success of the study, and we would never do anything to risk losing your faith in us.
+Personal information will be used only for COSMOS, and no personal information will identify participants in published research findings.
+Participant trust is essential to the success of the study, and we would never do anything to risk losing your faith in us.

 What was the reason for collecting blood and urine samples from participants?

-As an optional part of COSMOS, we requested blood and urine samples from willing participants selected at the start of the study.
-These samples will allow us to study whether baseline blood levels of cocoa flavanols, other pertinent nutritional biomarkers (chemicals), and vascular/metabolic biomarkers are related to (a) an individual’s risk for developing a particular disease and (b) the effects of cocoa extract or multivitamin supplements on pathways relevant to major health conditions.
-Interested study participants received a blood and urine kit, including collection instructions, in the postal mail.
+As an optional part of COSMOS, at the start of the study we requested blood and urine samples from a subset of willing participants.
+These samples allow us to study whether baseline blood levels of flavanols, other pertinent nutritional biomarkers (chemicals), and vascular/metabolic biomarkers are related to (a) an individual’s risk for developing a particular disease and (b) the effects of cocoa extract or multivitamin supplements on pathways relevant to major health conditions.
+Interested study participants received blood and urine kits, including collection instructions, in the postal mail.
 Some participants were able to have their blood drawn by their local healthcare providers, whereas others required assistance in locating someone to draw their blood.

-May I have a copy of my blood test results?
+Do participants receive a copy of the blood test results?
 If not, why?

-Unfortunately, we do not release the results of blood tests to study participants.
+Unfortunately, the results of blood tests are not released to study participants.
 There are four reasons for this policy.
-First, we will not analyze the blood samples until the end of the study, so the results will not be an accurate measure of flavonoids and other biomarker levels at that time.
-Second, some lab tests will be done on only a sample of participants (not on everyone).
-Third, the labs we will use to analyze the blood samples are certified as research labs rather than clinical labs—this means that they apply different standards for analysis and their results cannot be directly compared with results from clinical labs.
-Fourth, informing participants of blood test results could bias the study’s findings if a large percentage of participants start to take cocoa flavanol supplements on their own to achieve a blood level that they think is best (COSMOS is designed to test this very question—i.e., does a higher blood level of flavonoids actually provide health benefits compared with an “average” blood level?).
+First, blood samples are not analyzed until the end of the study, so the results would not be an accurate measure of a participant’s biomarker levels at the time they are received.
+Second, some lab tests are done on only a sample of participants (not on everyone).
+Third, the labs used to analyze the blood samples are certified as research labs rather than clinical labs—this means that they apply different standards for analysis and their results cannot be directly compared with results from clinical labs.
+Fourth, informing participants of blood test results during the trial could bias the study’s findings if a large percentage of participants started taking either of the COSMOS interventions on their own during the trial to achieve a blood level they thought was best (COSMOS was designed to test this very question—i.e., does initial nutritional status impact health benefits for the cocoa extract and/or multivitamin interventions?).

-I’ve recently moved into a new home.
-How can I ensure that I will continue to receive mailings in a timely fashion?
+If participants move their residence, how can they be sure that they will continue to receive mailings in a timely fashion?

-To ensure that study mailings continue without delay, please notify us of changes in your mailing address, phone number, and e-mail as soon as possible (1-800-633-6913 or COSMOStrial@partners.org), and please inform us of the start date for these changes.
-If it is only a part-time residence (such as moving to a different location for the winter), please provide the expected dates and duration of time you will be at this 2nd location.
+To ensure that study mailings continue without delay, participants should notify us of changes in their mailing address, phone number, and email as soon as possible (1-800-633-6913 or COSMOStrial@partners.org), and inform us of the start date for the changes.

-Why do you ask for date of birth on every questionnaire?
+Why is date of birth on almost every questionnaire?

 In a study as large as COSMOS, there are often one or more participants with the same name.
-In addition to your name and study ID number, your date of birth serves as a unique identifier.
+In addition to name and study ID number, dates of birth serve as unique identifiers.

 Why do you ask for the name and number of a contact person?

 In a long-term study such as COSMOS, we occasionally lose touch with study participants when they move or have other changes in their status.
-We may write or call your contact person to ask for your current address or phone number only if we cannot reach you after multiple attempts.
+We may write or call a contact person to ask for the participant’s current address or phone number only if we cannot reach him or her after multiple attempts.

 I am aware that all dietary supplements, including cocoa extract and multivitamins, have possible benefits and possible risks.
-Are the data monitored regularly to be sure that participants are not experiencing undue risks from participating in the study?
+Were the COSMOS data monitored to be sure that participants were not experiencing undue risks from participating in the study?

-Cocoa extract and multivitamins, in the doses that COSMOS is testing, are among the safest of dietary supplements.
-Participant safety is of the highest priority to COSMOS investigators.
+Cocoa extract and multivitamins, in the amounts that COSMOS tested, are among the safest of dietary supplements.
+Participant safety has always been a high priority for the COSMOS investigators.
 Indeed, in clinical trials, keeping a close eye on all health outcome data to check for safety concerns is required by the National Institutes of Health.
-All health outcome data collected in COSMOS are carefully reviewed at least once per year by a panel of outside medical and statistical experts who are not affiliated with the study.
+All health outcome data collected in COSMOS were carefully reviewed each year by a panel of outside medical and statistical experts who were not affiliated with the study.
 This panel is called the Data and Safety Monitoring Board.
-If an unacceptably high risk for the cocoa extract supplement or the multivitamin were to be found, that part of the trial would be stopped and participants would be notified as soon as possible.
+If an unacceptably high risk or strong benefit for the cocoa extract supplement or the multivitamin had been found, that part of the trial would have been stopped and participants would have been notified.